NeilSinclair/prompt_workshop/the_researcher/the_researcher_1.md

 id: 31the-researcher
 ---

-## The Researcher: From Insights to Actions with PDFs
+## The Researcher: From Insights to Actions

 ### Task 1: Uploaded Document Comparison #1

-Please create a new chat and download the following report with information on the Stiga A3000 and the STIHL RMI 632 PC robotic mowers: - [Robotic mower report](../../files/stiga_a3000_stihl_RMI632.docx){:target="_blank"}
+I will create a new chat and add the following report with information on the Stiga A3000 and the STIHL RMI 632 PC robotic mowers: - [Robotic mower report](../../files/stiga_a3000_stihl_RMI632.docx){:target="_blank"}

 We can get our assistant to compare information in documents to uncover insights.
-Upload the document to the chat.
+I start by uploading the document to the chat.

 **Instruction message:**